Western United FC: Stadium

-For several years after their establishment, Western United used the City Vista Recreation Reserve, the home ground of Caroline Springs George Cross FC as their training base.
-In October 2021 the club moved its senior men's team and administration staff to The Hangar in Tullamarine, an Australian rules football facility that is home to the Essendon Football Club and Paralympics Australia.
-The club will be based at the Hangar until the proposed facilities at Tarneit are complete.
+Upon their entrance to the A-League, Western United initially used the City Vista Recreation Reserve, the home ground of Caroline Springs George Cross FC as their training base.
+In October 2021 the club then moved its senior men's team and administration staff to The Hangar in Tullamarine, an Australian rules football facility that is home to the Essendon Football Club and Paralympics Australia.
+Construction on the training facilities in Tarneit commenced in March 2022 and were completed by March 2024.